Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions

-We will assume that infosets are {\em thin}, meaning that every node in a given infoset must be at the same depth of the game tree.
-While this assumption is not without loss of generality, most practical games satisfy it, including those used in our experiments.
-We do {\em not} make any further assumptions about the structure of the infosets.
-In particular, we will not assume that either team has perfect recall.
+We will assume that each individual player on a team has perfect recall, that is, for each player $i \in \team$, each infoset $I$ with $P_\team(I) = i$, and each pair of nodes $h, h' \in I$, we must have $s_i(h) = s_i(h')$.
+Of course, the team as a whole may not have perfect recall.
+We will also assume that the game is {\em timeable}, {\em i.e.,}, every node in a given infoset is at the same depth of the game tree.
+While this assumption is not without loss of generality, most practical games satisfy it.